Family Friendly Itinerary in Japan for 10 Days

 Arashiyama Monkey Park

 You will need to climb up the mountain for about 15-20 minutes.
-This can be a little tough for small children, so if you think it is hard to do so with your family, we recommend visiting Music Box Museum or Diorama Kyoto JAPAN instead.
+This can be a little tough for small children, so if you think it is hard to do so with your family, we recommend visiting either the Music Box Museum or Diorama Kyoto JAPAN instead.

 Suggestion 2: Exploring the central part of Kyoto